+2016 2015 2014

+EUR thousand EUR thousand EUR thousand

-EUR thousand 2016 2015 2014 Securities 425 421 426
+Securities 425 421 426

 SMT Scharf has acquired units in a money market-like fund to secure funding for early retirement schemes.
 The fund has an indefinite term and is subject to only minor value fluctuations.
 The units are measured at fair value through profit or loss on the balance sheet date.
+The securities reported under liquid assets in the previous year are reported from the 2016 fiscal year under other financial assets to improve the presentation of the balance sheet.
+The reclassification was also made retrospectively.

 Of the securities and cash and cash equivalents, EUR 356 thousand (previous year: EUR 489 thousand) are attributable to a hardship and social fund.
 This fund is managed in trust by a commission which includes both employer and employee representatives.